-- · International Growth The introduction, development and sustained profitability of our Monster Energy® brand internationally remains a key value driver for our corporate growth.
-One or more of our products are distributed in approximately 155 countries and territories worldwide. - Profitable Growth We believe "functional" value-added brands supported by marketing and innovation and targeted to a diverse consumer base, drive profitable growth.
-We continue to broaden our family of products to provide more alternatives to consumers.
+• International Growth - The introduction, development and sustained profitability of our Monster Energy® brand internationally remains a key value driver for our corporate growth.
+One or more of our products are distributed in approximately 153 countries and territories worldwide.

+- Profitable Growth We believe "functional" value-added brands supported by marketing and innovation and targeted to a diverse consumer base, drive profitable growth.
+We continue to broaden our family of products to provide more alternatives to consumers and launched Reign Total Body FuelTM high performance energy drinks in the first quarter of 2019.
 We are focused on increasing the profit margins for both our Monster Energy® Drinks segment and our Strategic Brands segment, and believe that tailored branding, packaging, pricing and distribution channel strategies help achieve profitable growth.
 We are implementing these strategies with a view to continuing profitable growth. - Cost Management The principal focus of cost management will continue to be on reducing input procurement and production costs on a per-case basis, including raw material costs and co-packing fees, as well as reducing freight costs by securing additional co-packing facilities strategically localized.
-Another key area of focus is to decrease promotional allowances, selling and general and administrative costs, including sponsorships, sampling, promotional and marketing expenses, as a percentage of net sales. - · Efficient Capital Structure Our capital structure is designed to optimize our working capital in order to finance expansion, both domestically and internationally.
+Another key area of focus is to decrease promotional allowances, selling and general and administrative costs, including sponsorships, sampling, promotional and marketing expenses, as a percentage of net sales. - Efficient Capital Structure Our capital structure is designed to optimize our working capital in order to finance expansion, both domestically and internationally.
 We believe that with our strong capital position, our ability to raise funds, if necessary, at a relatively low effective cost of borrowings, provides a competitive advantage.
-The reduction of accounts receivable and inventory days on hand will remain an area of focus.
+The reduction of days outstanding for accounts receivable and inventory days on hand will remain an area of focus.